 In general, the proceeds received by the managers from their investment in these special classes of units of the AIFs were (and still are, subject to certain conditions) characterised as investment income and taxed accordingly.
 However, the notion of employment-related income laid down by Italian tax rules is very broad, so that the distinction is not always clear-cut and there remains a grey area, where possible concerns could easily arise.

-In recent years, the private equity fund industry submitted various proposals to the Italian lawmakers and to the tax authorities in order to obtain the approval of a special safeguarding rule setting clearly the terms and conditions for the full assimilation of this investment to other financial investments.
+In recent years, the private equity fund industry submitted various proposals to the Italian lawmakers and to the tax authorities to obtain the approval of a special safeguarding rule setting clearly the terms and conditions for the full assimilation of this investment to other financial investments.

 After various discussions, in April 2017 the government approved a law decree containing special tax rules for the characterisation and taxation of carried interest, which were subsequently confirmed by the Italian parliament.
-According to the new provisions (which de facto operate as ‘safe harbour rules’, as clarified also by the Italian tax authorities) income from direct or indirect participation in companies, entities or investment funds (including AIFs) established in Italy, or in a jurisdiction allowing an adequate exchange of information, arising from shares or other similar financial instruments granting enhanced economic rights (i.e., the carried interest shares or units), will be deemed, by operation of law, as investment income subject to a flat taxation at 26 per cent.
+According to the new provisions (which de facto operate as 'safe-harbour rules', as clarified also by the Italian tax authorities) income from direct or indirect participation in companies, entities or investment funds (including AIFs) established in Italy, or in a jurisdiction allowing an adequate exchange of information, arising from shares or other similar financial instruments granting enhanced economic rights (i.e., the carried interest shares or units), will be deemed, by operation of law, as investment income subject to a flat rate of taxation at 26 per cent.

-This safe harbour regime applies, as far as AIFs are concerned, provided that all of the following conditions are met:
+This safe harbour regime applies, as far as AIFs are concerned, provided that all the following conditions are met: